© 2001 rev.2020

 Barrel length: four inches

-Six of these guard our city from attack by sea.
+When this was written six of these guarded our city from attack by sea.
 As far as I know, on the only occasion we could have used them we threw up our hands and gave all our riches, and the Town Seal, to privateers.
 In more recent times and before the Covid 19 pandemic a procession of cruise ships came from over the horizon and during those pleasant years the flow of Gold was most happily reversed !

 I made this tiny replica for my late friend Gordon who was kind enough to lend me his early Kodak digital one-megapixel camera to get some missing shots which I needed for this page.